-- 2Department of Life Sciences, University of Modena and Reggio Emilia, Italy
+- 2Department of Life Sciences, University of Modena and Reggio Emilia, Modena, Italy

-- 3Interdepartmental Center of Neurosciences and Neurotechnologies, University of Modena and Reggio Emilia, Italy
+- 4Department of Education and Human Sciences, University of Modena and Reggio Emilia, Modena, Italy

-- 4Department of Drug Sciences, University of Catania, Italy
+- 5Department of Drug Sciences, University of Catania, Catania, Italy

 The last years of neurobiological research have transformed the way we consider mental illnesses.
 We have gone from a deterministic genetic view to a broader vision that includes the involvement of non-cerebral systems.
 This is especially true for major depression (MD).
 Historically, MD has been perceived as a multifactorial disorder correlated to various neurobiological changes like neurotransmitter deficits, endocrine disturbances, impaired plasticity, and neural adaptation (Benatti et al., 2016).
 Indeed, the development and progression of depressive disorders has been conceived as the disruption of body allostasis, defined as the process of achieving stability of physiological and mental processes through dynamic change (Wang et al., 2019).
 The main player in the “allostatic game” is the brain, an organ designed to integrate signals from the periphery that anticipate fluctuations, changes, and needs and coordinates allostatic mediators in order to develop successful coping mechanisms that ultimately lead to an adaptative strategy and resilience (de Kloet et al., 2005).